 WHERE TO STAY IN TANGALLE

 Our priority was to immerse ourselves in a local environment and create a daily routine.
-For that, we picked a small village of Goyambokka, couple of kilometers west of Tangalle.
-Here, we settled in a small family run Grand Residence Hotel.
+For that, we picked a small village of Goyambokka, a couple of kilometers west of Tangalle.
+Here, we settled in a small family-run Grand Residence Hotel.
 We really fell in love with this place.
 Not only due to its surroundings and proximity to some of the most gorgeous beaches we have encountered in Sri Lanka, but also the hospitality of our hosts!
 Read reviews and book here.

 Our room was spacious and had a top floor balcony where we could meditate and do yoga in the mornings.
 The breakfast was great, our hosts – honest and accommodating.
 Because we were staying in off-season, both the hotel and the beaches were free of crowds most of the time, something that made our stay that much more special.

 - Browse all Tangalle hotels and B&Bs here

 GOOD TO KNOW BEFORE YOU GO TO TANGALLE

 - Getting to Tangalle from Mirissa: We negotiated a tuk-tuk from Mirissa to Tangalle (Goyambokka) for 2000 Rps which took about 1 hour (45km).
 We felt reasonably safe riding the long distances with our Tuk Tuk drivers.
 The only downside is that you are exposed to an occasional wave of exhaust fumes from bypassing vehicles.
 Wearing a light scarf helps.